h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo_pipeline.rst

 - ``java.io.IOException: None of 2 available pipeline factories [pbuf, toml] can read this mojo.``, then you most-likely passed the whole ``mojo.zip`` archive to the createFromMojo method instead of the ``pipeline.mojo`` file, which is contained in the archive.

+- A similar error to ``java.lang.ClassCastException: Mojo column of type Float32 can be assigned Java values only from the following types: [class java.lang.Short, class java.lang.Double, class java.lang.Byte, class java.lang.Integer, class java.lang.Float], Java class on the input was: Long``, then call the method ``getFeatureTypes()`` to get a map/dictionary from feature names to expected types.
+Identify a feature with the expected type ``Float32` and ``Long` type in the dataset for scoring and manually cast the feature column from ``Long`` to ``Double`` or ``Integer``.